ronrothjr/The-Threads-of-Becoming/front-doors.md

 Your leadership team is stuck on a strategic decision.
 Half want to expand into a new market now ("We'll lose the window\!").
 Half want to wait until the core business is more stable ("We're not ready\!").
 Every meeting ends in frustration.
 Both sides think the other is being irresponsible.

 Traditional approaches might seek compromise or push for a decision.
 Threads adds: This is the PAUSE thread—Now vs. Not Yet.
 Both sides carry organizational wisdom.
 The "Now" faction sees real market opportunity; the "Not Yet" faction sees real operational risk.
 They've collapsed toward opposite poles and can only see each other as adversaries.
-Your engagement: Name the thread.
+Your intervention: Name the thread.
 Validate both poles publicly.
 Ask: "What is genuinely ready to move now?
 What genuinely needs more time?"
 From that held tension, a third option often emerges—perhaps a targeted pilot that captures opportunity while limiting exposure.

 | NEXT STEPS • Attend a Tier 1 Foundations workshop (4 hours) • Explore Tier 2 Practitioner certification • Download the Threads Cheat Sheet for quick reference • Review the Crosswalk Appendix for integration with your current modality • Contact: The Creative Advance Institute |
 | :---- |